Poor Credit Mortgages

 Can I get a poor credit mortgage with defaults?

-A default is a negative payment marker that arises as a result of unpaid arrears on your credit file.
+A default is a negative payment marker that arises because of unpaid arrears on your credit file.
 When a default is issued it usually means that the lender no longer sees the borrower as a customer, but instead sees them as a debtor.
 Read our article of mortgages with defaults.

 It is possible to get a poor credit mortgage with defaults; this will come down to the following factors.